Power BI is a business analytics tool used for analyzing, visualizing and publishing data.

 Power BI can connect to a large range of data sources like relational databases(SQL), Non-relational databases(MongoDB), Web content, Azure cloud platform, Direct query, Online services(GitHub) and local files (XML, JSON, CSV).

-4. Click on the choose columns and select the required columns that needs to be loaded from the data set.
+4. Click on the choose columns and select the required columns that need to be loaded from the data set.

 5. Once we are done editing the data click on close and apply.